Protecting (and Respecting) Your Privacy

 Cookies we use at Brightest

 We also want to call out and clarify a related aspect of our service that's hopefully clear already, but we want to be extra-sure you understand.
-Non-profits, charities, political campaigns, B-corps, and other types of organizations can, with our permission, promote events, actions, and other opportunities on Brightest.
-When they do, if you opt into an activity (i.e., you select to volunteer and get involved with a local non-profit), you give us permission to share your basic contact information (such as your email address) to that organization so they can communicate and coordinate with you.
+Non-profits, charities, political campaigns, B-corps, and other types of organizations can, with our permission, promote events, actions, fundraisers, and other opportunities on Brightest.
+When they do, if you opt into an activity (i.e., you select to volunteer and get involved with a local non-profit) or make a donation, you give us permission to share your basic contact information (such as your email address) to that organization so they can communicate and coordinate with you or share additional information about their work and mission.
 Again, from a communication and logistics standpoint, we have to do this for Brightest to work (for you, us, and them).
 While we hold partners to a high standard of conduct, we cannot completely control when and how they might contact you if you opt in.
 If you do have any issues with an organization or its conduct on Brightest, please contact us and report it immediately.

 Service and permissions